in

 • Apply a half-strength, low-nitrogen liquid fertilizer monthly during the growing season.

-Huernia Care
+Huernia care

 • Protect Huernia from excessive winter moisture.

-Huernia Species to Grow
+Huernia species to grow

 • Huernia confusa (lifesaver plant).
 Species grows to 4 inches high; glossy, yellow and marron flower is star-shaped.